 To make this steak with Whole30 bearnaise sauce, I used…

 Steak with Whole30 Bearnaise Sauce (Paleo)

-Make the steak: Heat a large cast-iron skillet over medium-high heat until very hot.
+- Make the steak: Heat a large cast-iron skillet over medium-high heat until very hot.
 Salt the steak very liberally with salt on both sides.
 Add 1 tablespoon ghee to skillet, let melt, then add steak.
 Let sear 4 minutes, then flip and cook another 4 minutes on the other side.
 Cook 1 extra minute per side for a more medium steak.
 Remove steak from pan and let rest 5 minutes.
-Slice against the grain and serve with plenty of Whole30 bearnaise sauce.